04 - Cassandra

 Installation

-To install the cassandra cluster we operate as the user iotusr on the “iot-lab-vsrvr”.
+To install the Cassandra cluster we operate as the user iotusr on the iot-lab-vsrvr.

-As you have started your iot-lab-vsrvr in a previous section, one can open a terminal and cd in the labs directory: cd /home/iotusr/IoT/p4
+As you have started your iot-lab-vsrvr in a previous section, one can open a terminal and cd in the labs directory: $ cd /home/iotusr/IoT/p4

 We first have to create a virtual switch in NAT mode to build our own subnet which has also an uplink to the outside world.

-sudo ./start_cassandra_env.bash
+$ sudo ./start_cassandra_env.bash

-To control the virtual cassandra nodes, you can use the virsh tool and the following commands:
+To control the virtual Cassandra nodes, you can use the virsh tool and the following commands:

 Command

-sudo virsh list
+$ sudo virsh list

 list machines and their state

-sudo virsh create <machine_xml_file>
+$ sudo virsh create <machine_xml_file>

 create and start a virtual machine specified in <machine_xml_file>

-sudo virsh reboot
+$ sudo virsh reboot <machine-id>

 reboot specified machine by its machine id

-sudo virsh shutdown
+$ sudo virsh shutdown <machine-id>

 shutdown specified machine by its machine id

-visrsh provides many more options.
+virsh provides many more options.
 For a verbose description of all of them, consult the manual pages: man virsh

 Now that the Cassandra nodes are running try to login from the iot-lab-vsrvr: